DW8Reaper/json-giant/README.md

 ## Start Json Giant for debugging

-To start Json Giant for debugging run `npm run start`.
+To start Json Giant for debugging run `yarn start`.
 This will build (and watch for changes) Json Giant and launch electron in debug mode.
 This currently will not work on windows.

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `yarn test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Building an Application Package

-To build a Json Giant application package for all platforms run `npm run build`, this will build the packages for windows, osx and linux and place them in the ```output``` directory.
+To build a Json Giant application package for all platforms run `yarn build`, this will build the packages for windows, osx and linux and place them in the ```output``` directory.
 To build only one platform you can use:
-* `npm run build -- windows`
+* `yarn build windows`
-* `npm run build -- linux`
+* `yarn build linux`
-* `npm run build -- osx`
+* `yarn build osx`

 ## Further help